 Beside its activities in forestry, Brazil’s National Energy Plan states that the country will triple its use of "new" energy, excluding hydro renewables, by 2020, and that much of that will be wind energy.
 The significant reduction will only be achieved when additional financial resources will be available.
 The biofuel quotas have already had an impact on national emissions since they had been introduced before 2009.

-Historical and future emissions were taken from the calculations provided in the press-release on the target.
+Historical and future emissions were taken from the calculations provided in the press release on the target.
 Forestry emissions were taken from the national communications (Federative Republic of Brazil, 2010) of Brazil.

 The current trend projections are based on the World Energy Outlook 2012 Current Policy scenario projections for CO2 only (IEA, 2012) until 2030, the US EPA non-CO2 emission projections until 2030 (US EPA 2012),inventory data submitted to the UNFCCC for historical information until 2005 and from Observatório do Clima thereafter and historical non-energy emissions from EDGAR (JRC/PBL 2012).
 For LULUCF the quantification is based on Roelfsema et al.( 2013).